MetroManSR/MetroWeb/en/balkeon/docs/phonology.md

 ---

 ## Affricates
-Modern Balkeon uses single letters for these sounds:
+Modern Balkeon may use single letters for these sounds:
 - **C** = traditional "CH" ([t͡ʃ])
 - **X** = traditional "SH" ([ʃ])